sentclose/sentc-docs/docs/guide/e2ee/sortable.md

 # Sortable encryption

-When the data is fully end-to-end encrypted, nobody even the server can decrypt and read / analyse the data.
+When the data is fully end-to-end encrypted, nobody even the server can decrypt and read / analyze the data.
-To do range queries like sort table by last name the server must know the decrypted value.
+To do range queries like sort table by last name, the server must know the decrypted value.
 The encryption only works in groups.

-With the sortable encryption it is not needed anymore.
+With the sortable encryption it is not necessary anymore.
-The encrypted produces numbers which follows the order of the plaintext and can be used with any database or backend.
+The encrypted produces numbers that follow the order of the plaintext and can be used with any database or backend.

 Like: `encrypt(1)` < `encrypt(2)` < `encrypt(3)` < `encrypt(5000)`

-Now it is possible to do range queries or sort rows without decrypt it.
+Now it is possible to do range queries or sort rows without decrypting them.

 ::: warning
 The encryption is not as secure as the symmetric or asymmetric encryption.

-This is why sentc never encrypt the whole plaintext.
+This is why sentc never encrypts the whole plaintext.
 :::

 You can encrypt numbers or strings.
-Numbers are fully encrypted, for strings only the first 4 characters will be encrypted and the rest gets ignored.
+Numbers are fully encrypted, for strings only the first four characters will be encrypted, and the rest gets ignored.

 Use this technic only in combination with the symmetric encryption to encrypt a value symmetrically so the user can decrypt it and also encrypt it with the sortable encryption to do range queries in your backend.